Koredotcom/docs/docs/gale/agents/agents-flows/agent-canvas-change-log.md

-# Agent Canvas Change Log
+# Agent Flow Change Log

-The Agent canvas change log enables admins to track, audit, and review changes made to an agent's canvas over time.
-This feature enables transparency and accountability by providing a history of all actions taken within the canvas, including updates to node properties, user changes, and version-specific modifications, making it ideal for monitoring agent flow evolution and managing collaborative work.
+The Agent flow change log enables admins to track, audit, and review changes made to an agent's flow over time.
+This feature enables transparency and accountability by providing a history of all actions taken within the flow, including updates to node properties, user changes, and version-specific modifications, making it ideal for monitoring agent flow evolution and managing collaborative work.

 The change log, accessible through the admin console, is an essential tool for tracking user activities and understanding the impact of changes made within the agent's flow.